tewidis/CN/markdown/router_design_1.md

         - By varying stride, can make prefix database smaller and optimize for memory
 2. Key points
-    * Every node can have a different number of btis to be explored
+    * Every node can have a different number of bits to be explored
     * The optimizations to the stride length for each node are all done to save trie memory and the least memory accesses
     * An optimum variable stride is selected by using dynamic programming